Dementris/AMOLabs/README.md

 If you find a bug or want to suggest an improvement, please open an issue or submit a pull request.

 ## License

+This project is licensed under the [MIT License](LICENSE), which allows for free use, modification, and distribution of the code, with no warranty or liability.